Welcome to today's edition of the Rush 24-7 podcast.

 Everything is still based on pre-1964 and 1968 beliefs.

-We will now celebrate Coretta Scott King as though the civil rights movement is finished and the mission has been accomplished, but the work is not done, said Bruce Gordon, president of the NAALCP.
+We will now celebrate Coretta Scott King as though the civil rights movement is finished and the mission has been accomplished, but the work is not done, said Bruce Gordon, president of the NAA LCP.

-No, of course it never will be complete.
+No, of course, it never will be complete.

 The business demands it never be complete.

-There's also a sense among advocates that modern activism is being overshadowed by a near constant string of commemorations for bygone victories, the 50th anniversary of Brown versus Board of Education in 2004.
+There's also a sense among advocates that modern activism is being overshadowed by a near-constant string of commemorations for bygone victories.

-Last year, the 40 years since the historic march from Selma, Alabama to Montgomery, Alabama, to win voting rights for African Americans.
+Last year, the 40 years since the historic march from Selma, Alabama to Montgomery, Alabama to win voting rights for African Americans.

-Inevitably, such remembrances intensify in the first months of each year with the mid-January holiday for Martin Luther King Jr. and his widow fought to win, and with Black History Month, which began Wednesday.
+Inevitably, such remembrances intensify in the first months of each year with the mid-January holiday for Martin Luther King Jr. and his widow fought to win and with Black History Month, which began Wednesday.

 Some advocates are concerned about the eagerness to look back.

-Uh I think that's that's pretty accurate.
+I think that's pretty accurate.

-I mean, if you have a movement, I mean this is taken for what they are.
+They're pretty wise to be concerned about this because, I mean, if you have a movement, I mean, this is taken for what they are.

-Kanye West.
+Ja Rule, Snoop Dogg, Kanye West.

-Now there are plenty of people out there that qualify for this, but they'll never see the light of day.
+Now, there are plenty of people out there that qualify for this, but they'll never see the light of day.

 In this context, that would be Clarence Thomas, Condoleezza Rice.